 7. Sprout Social

-Just like Coosto, sprout social tool is aimed at monitoring social media.
+Just like Coosto, the sprout social tool is aimed at monitoring social media.

 After the 30-day free trial, a standard package of 5 social media profiles costs $ 99 per month.